petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## ConstructorParameters&lt;T>

-Just like the name implies this is exactly the same as `Parameters<T>` but for constructors instead of regular functions.
+Just like the name implies this is the same as `Parameters<T>` but for constructors instead of regular functions.
 Here's the implementation:

 ```typescript
 type ConstructorParameters<